 A mature data and analytics platform built on a cloud platform is composed of various data ingestion services, data storage services, machine learning pipelines and BI layers.

-No, they are not.
-A modern data platform is a stack of tools designed to facilitate extracting business value from data.
-A data platform can be developed on a cloud platform.
-Vendors of cloud platforms have developed a large number of services to facilitate development of a data platform.
 However, it is also possible to build a data platform outside of a cloud platform.
 Having said that, it’s important to note that most services, especially the open-source offerings, are available to host in a non-cloud data center.
 For example, one can use Apache Airflow, Kubernetes and Apache Druid to create an on-premise modern data platform.

-A major advantage of using cloud platforms to implement your data platform is that cloud services turn managing the cloud infrastructure to an abstract problem.
-In other words, the difficulty of managing complex infrastructure, like servers and networks, is entirely eliminated.
+A major advantage of using cloud platforms to implement your data platform is that cloud services turn managing the cloud infrastructure into an abstract problem.
+In other words, the difficulty of managing complex infrastructure, like servers and networks, is eliminated.
 In contrast, managing an on-premise data platform is a laborious task that requires a lot of expertise.

 Data platforms come with many advantages to your business: